Vaishnavi6825/Cadence-EDA-Experiments/README.md

 • Cadence Virtuoso Software

 `S C H E M A T I C S I M U L A T I O N `

-PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence
+PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION `Commands to get into Cadence`

 -Right Click and open the terminal window